 The Ombudsman website has useful tips on making an effective complaint.
-For more information, see www.energyombudsman.org/our-process
+See www.energyombudsman.org/our-process

 Some tenants pay their landlord for their electricity and gas.
 There is a maximum price that landlords can charge, called the Maximum Resale Price.
 Speak to an adviser if you think you are being charged too much.
 For further advice, contact the Citizens Advice Consumer Helpline.